 Data as a Service (DaaS)

-Data as a Service (DaaS) is the strategy, science, and structuring that democratizes datasets so they’re understandable and actionable.
+Data as a service (DaaS) is the strategy, science, and structuring that democratizes datasets to be understandable and actionable.
 This democratization is a struggle faced by many executives today.
-In being able to tame the confusion and translate large data sets into transformative communications, initiatives and strategies, organizations can yield tangible results.
+In being able to tame the confusion and translate large data sets into transformative communications, initiatives, and strategies— organizations can yield tangible results.

 Key Elements of Data as a Service

-Data as a Service providers do more than gather information.
-These providers then translate those data points into insights that can be used to validate assumptions about and gut reactions to the market.
-When done in conjunction with the organization’s vision, these insights can be visualized and mapped into action steps across the organization.
+Data as a service providers do more than gather information.
+These providers translate data points into insights that can be used to validate assumptions about the market.
+When done in conjunction with the organization’s vision, these insights can be visualized and mapped into action steps for teams across the entire organization.

 The result of this work is the transformation of big data sets into profit-building, intelligent initiatives.
 By drawing out actionable insights, organizations are empowered to tap into data sets and use that information to monetize those insights.